 - Pour batter into the prepared pan and level batter.

-- Bake cake in preheated 350F oven for 30-35 minutes (for 8-inch pans.
-9x13 cake will take 40-45 minutes) Note that darker pans will cook more quickly, so check your cake earlier if your pan is dark.
-My cake in my light pan took about 33 minutes.
+- Bake cake in preheated 350F oven for 40-45 minutes or until evenly golden on top and the cakes is pulling away from the sides of the pan.
+Note that darker pans will cook more quickly, so check your cake a bit earlier if your pan is dark.

 - Remove from oven and cool completely in the can before icing.
 Don't rush it.
 Any bit of warmth in the cake will cause your icing to melt.